transportkollektiv/cykel-ttn/README.md

 # cykel-ttn
 A The Things Network adapter for sending bike positions to [cykel](https://github.com/stadtulm/cykel).
+This is the adapter for GPS based trackers.
+For wifi based trackers use [cykel-ttn-wifi](https://github.com/stadtulm/cykel-ttn-wifi).

 ## Prerequisites